axisc/azure-servicebus-jms-samples/README.md

    * A consumer is created with a message selector (JMSCorrelationID='5' AND prop1='test' OR prop2='test')
    * 1 message (which satisfies the selector conditions) is received.
    * The remaining 9 messages can be browsed using the [Service Bus Explorer](https://docs.microsoft.com/azure/service-bus-messaging/explorer).

+### Cross entity Transactioned Send

+   * Transacted session is created
+   * 2 producers are created on 2 different queues.
+   * Message is sent to the 2nd producer through the first queue.
+   * The scenario is validated by receiving from both queues to ensure the message lands in the same queue.